daviesgeek/restjs/README.md

 RestJS is somewhat based off [Restangular](https://github.com/mgonto/restangular) and is an attempt to create a sort of frontend "ORM" for consuming RESTful APIs.

+This is very much still a 1.0 version, so expect breaking changes and feature updates.

 ### The 10 second version

 ```js